HexaCluster/pg_dbms_metadata/README.md

 # pg_dbms_metadata

-PostgreSQL extension to fetch DDL of database objects in a way compatible to Oracle DBMS_METADATA package.
+PostgreSQL extension to extract DDL of database objects in a way compatible to Oracle DBMS_METADATA package.

 Information about the Oracle DBMS_metadata package can be found [here](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_METADATA.html)